-There have been times when women have stood up and said “Enough!”
+There have been other times when women have stood up and said “Enough!”

 Each one of these inflection points yielded change that uplifted the lives of wives, mothers, sisters and daughters and took society along with it.
-In each case these heroic animators that pushed history forward made it possible for others to build on those accomplishments.
+In each case these heroic animators of history made it possible for others to build on those accomplishments.
 They would have been disappointed if we did not avail ourselves of that opportunity, especially in this time of reckoning.

 This is our time.
 And as countless women find the courage to come forward and speak out, to demand change or to seek healing and justice for previous abuses, we all find the courage to stand up against the evil of sexual misconduct.
 When our many voices become one, it is a power that cannot be held back.

-We all need to make sure that this voice is heard, and with it, the hopes of survivors will be realized that the price women have paid in the past with their dignity, health and careers in a toxic workplace will not have to be paid by others.
+As Emmeline Pankhurst (1858 – 1928), one of the leading Suffragettes of her time, would likely advise, we all need to make sure that this voice is heard.
+It is the only way for there to be any hope that the price so many women have paid with their dignity, health and careers because of a toxic workplace will not have to be paid by others.

 “I saw what could be done for I had a vision of a new world as I talked.”

 —Nellie McClung, 1945 | Canadian trailblazer in the movement that won women the right to vote, first recognized in Manitoba in 1916.

 Among gathered admirers, the “Famous Five”, whose efforts eventually won recognition that women were actually “persons” under the BNA Act and therefore eligible to hold appointment to the Canadian Senate.